Skip to main content

 O-Level Explained: A Singapore Parent's Guide to the GCE O-Level

 From our coaching desk.
-Joanne writes from five years tutoring Singapore students as a mathematics & humanities tutor with The Singapore Syllabus.
+Dion writes from ten years tutoring Singapore students as an MOE-registered Chemistry & Science tutor with The Singapore Syllabus.
 We update this guide whenever SEAB or MOE revises the syllabus, the official sources we cite are at the foot of the page.

 Reviewed by Theon Teo, Founder of The Singapore Syllabus · last reviewed 22 May 2026.
 Editorial process documented at /editorial-policy.